 Goats make excellent pets.
 If you want goats for pets only, you should get a pair of wethers.
 Wethers are castrated male goats.
 With wethers, you do not have to worry about the goat going into heat, kidding, milking, exc.
 Wethers will not get the buck odor.
 Wethers do NOT need ANY grain, and it in fact can be very detrimental to their health - not only because of weight issues but because most do not know enough about nutrition to supply wethers with the essential 2:1 ratio of calcium and phosphorous to prevent urinary calculi (bladder stones) that are often deadly to male goats.
 Male goats are susceptible if fed grain, and since their urethras are long and very narrow, they cannot pass bladder stones.
 The death is very painful and it is very had to treat.
 They must be supplied with quality grass hay, unless your pastures are in good shape year round.
 Ideally, you'd offer rotational pastures and free choice grass hay.
 Does make good pets as well, and are an excellent option if you do not know if you will be breeding in the future.
 They also can be trained to do many different things.
 Pet does do not need grain, but if they are breeding they should have some.

 Goats are known for brush control.
-Goats are very good area clearers, and after thier job is done, you can either sell them or eat them.
+Goats are very good area clearers, and after their job is done, you can either sell them or eat them.
 There are a few rules for area clearing, however.

 2. Fence in the area very well with sturdy fencing and provide adequate housing.

-3. Allow free water acess.
+3. Allow free water access.

 4. Do not tie out the goats.
 It is just not an efficient clearing method, not to mention very dangerous to the goat.

 5. Follow a strict fecal sampling and vaccination schedule.
-Though regular fecal samples are important, only worm AS NECESSARY!.
+Though regular fecal samples are important, only worm AS NECESSARY!

 6. Over-stress the land you want to clear.
 Over stressing is putting more goats than normal per acre.
 This will clear the land quickly.
 The limit of goats per acre is about 5 (7 or so for miniature breeds), but this is so the land can support the animals.
 You want it so that the land cannot support the animals so they clear it out fast.
 Put as many goats as you can get your hands on and still provide wormer, water and housing for them.
+Be prepared to slaughter, move to new pasture, or sale the extra goats FAST once the land is cleared to your desire - you cannot just let them starve once the pasture is clear.
+Overstressing the land will also lead to overgrazing and thus higher worm counts, so be diligent.

 Goats have been used since thier domestication for draft uses.
 Draft means to pull a load.
 There are goat harnesses, halters, bridles and wagons, carts and sleighs.
 They are very expensive, but everything can be built or made for alot cheaper.
 Regular wagons can be modified to hitch a goat to.
 We made shafts using heavy PVC pipe.
 We did buy our harness because I believe it is best to at least see a harness and use one that is well made, before attempting to make one.

 The larger the goat the more weight it will be able to pull.
 Goats will be able to pull roughly twice thier weight when properly conditioned.
 Conditioned means that they are in shape enough to pull.
 Wethers are generally able to pull more than a doe, and bucks just aren't used.
 They stink so no body wants to pet them and after they are harnessed your hands stink!
-Does also usually aren't used because if they are nursing or in milk they could potentially hurt thier udder.
+Does also usually aren't used because if they are nursing or in milk they could potentially hurt their udder.
 This is usually only a worry with the milking breeds, but if your doe is milking or nursing, be careful around her udder while carting.

 Training of the draft goat is relitively easy.
 It does take patience and time.
 You must repeat each step repeatedly and often, though only for short periods of time.
 Bottle fed babies are easier to train.